 Based on these stats, your form’s design and layout directly impact whether or not your website visitors will convert on your landing page offer.
 Because these forms are the final step before conversion, it’s important to create a form that’s easy and straightforward.

-Mirabel’s Marketing Manager will explain landing page form best practices and cover what to include in terms of form fields, structure, and design.
+Mirabel’s Marketing Manager will explain landing page form best practices and cover what to include in terms of form fields, structure, and landing page design.
 Ultimately, you’ll learn how to create an effective landing page form and how to ensure an easy, intuitive user experience for your website visitors.

 Understanding the Basics of Forms